mlallan1307/cs414-f17-801-skynet/Use Cases/UC04- Create Customer.md

 **Extensions:**

+*a.
+At any time, Manager is able to cancel operation.

+1. Manager selects a cancel button.
+2. System returns to Manager UI main page.

 6a.
 Required fields are empty.

 1. System notifies manager what required fields must be completed.

 7a.
 Driver's license number is already associated with a customer.

-1. System notifies manager that this customer already exists and asks if the manager would like to go to **Modification of customers**.
+1. System notifies manager that this customer already exists and asks if the manager would like to go to **UC05**.

  1a.
-If yes, switch to **Modification of customers**.
+If yes, switch to **UC05**.

  1b.
 If no, dismiss notification.

 **Special Requirements:**

-- UI has button to create new customer.
+- Manager UI main page has button to create new customer.

 **Technology and Data Variations List:**